Doughty’s overtime goal gives Kings 4-3 win over Blackhawks

+“When I look across, I see a three-time Stanley Cup champion just since I’ve been in the league,” Doughty said.
+“It never feels like the bottom of the standings matchup when we play these guys.”

+Amid the back and forth frenzy of overtime, Doughty showed the same effort from their famed playoff battled to end the Kings’ four-game losing streak.

-LOS ANGELES (AP) — Drew Doughty scored with 16.6 remaining in overtime and the Los Angeles Kings beat the Chicago Blackhawks 4-3 on Saturday night.
+Doughty scored with 16.6 remaining in overtime and the Kings beat the Blackhawks 4-3 on Saturday night.

+Corey Crawford stopped the initial shot during a 2-on-1 break late in overtime, but the puck trickled free from under the Blackhawks goalie.
+Doughty was able to tap in the loose puck for his fourth goal of the season.

+“You count on players like that to provide big moments, both offensively and defensively, and he provided one of those tonight for us,” Kings coach Todd McLellan.
+“Usually it’s a track meet, 2-on-1 one way, 2-on-1 the other, and he saw the loose puck and was smart enough and had enough poise to break his skating down and put it in.

-Michael Amadio, Kyle Clifford and Matt Roy also scored for the Kings, who snapped a four-game losing streak.
+Michael Amadio, Kyle Clifford and Matt Roy also scored for the Kings.
 Jack Campbell made 24 saves.

-David Kampf had a goal and Dominik Kubalik scored on the power play for the Blackhawks, who are 1-4-2 in their past seven games.
-Corey Crawford made 40 saves.
+Jonathan Toews tied the game at 3-all with 1:39 remaining in regulation to earn a point for the Blackhawks, who are 1-4-2 in their past seven games.
+Crawford made 40 saves.

-Crawford stopped the initial shot during a 2-on-1 break late in overtime, but the puck trickled free from under the Blackhawks goalie.
-Doughty was able to tap in the loose puck for his fourth goal of the season.

-Amadio got to the back post to backhand in a pass by Dustin Brown at 12:37 of the third to put the Kings up 3-2.
-Kane tied it at 3-3 with a wrist shot from the left circle with 1:39 remaining.
+Amadio got to the back post to backhand in a pass by Dustin Brown at 12:37 of the third to put the Kings up 3-2, but Toews ended a six-game scoreless streak with a wrist shot from the left circle at 18:21.

+“It was nice of us to tie it late,” Crawford said.
+“We get a point out of it.
+We had a chance to win it too in OT, but I mean it’s not going to be easy.
+We just got to keep working hard, maybe work a little bit harder.”

-The Kings went up 2-0 early in the first period on goals by Clifford at 2:50 and Roy at 4:29.
-The Blackhawks cut it to 2-1 on a power-play goal by Kubalik at 8:25.
-Kampf tied it at 2-all when Campbell misplayed the puck under pressure from Kubalik, giving Kampf a shot into an open net for his second goal of the season at 17:23.
+The Kings largely controlled play throughout, taking an early 2-0 lead in the first period on goals by Clifford at 2:50 and Roy at 4:29.

+However, the Blackhawks cut it to 2-1 on a power-play goal by Dominik Kubalik at 8:25.
+David Kampf tied it at 2-all when Campbell misplayed the puck under pressure from Kubalik, giving Kampf a shot into an open net for his second goal of the season at 17:23.

+But the Kings were able to recover and establish a heavy forecheck for long stretches, showing signs they are starting to play how McLellan wants.

+“It makes me feel good, but it should make them feel really good,” McLellan said.
+“That’s what we want to hang our hat on.
+I didn’t think we played that way for (the previous) five, six, seven periods.
+So tonight we were able to sustain it, line one, two, three and four.
+We just kept handing off good shifts and momentum was built and we sustained it.”

-Crawford came out of the game and went back to the dressing room after Roy’s goal, but returned with 10:13 left in the period.
-Crawford had taken a puck to the mask on a shot by Kings defenseman Kurtis MacDermid at 2:41.
+Crawford had to come out of the game in the first period after Roy’s goal.
+The referee requested that Crawford be examined for a concussion because of a shot by Kings defenseman Kurtis MacDermid that struck the goalie in the mask at 2:41.

+Robin Lehner made five saves in relief before Crawford returned with 10:13 left in the period.

 NOTES: Brown had two assists. .
 Blackhawks D Adam Boqvist, the No. 8 overall pick in the 2018 draft, made his NHL debut. .
 Kubalik’s goal ended an 0-for-21 drought on the power play dating to Oct.
 18 against Columbus.